 - 1 cup (180g) semi-sweet chocolate chips

 - Preheat oven to 350°F (177°C).
-Line a 9-inch square baking pan with parchment paper, leaving enough overhang on the sides to easily remove the brownies after cooling.
+Line a 9-inch square baking pan (I love this one and this one) with parchment paper, leaving an overhang on the sides to easily lift the bars out of the pan.
 Set aside.

 - Make the cheesecake batter first: Using a handheld mixer or stand mixer fitted with a paddle attachment, beat the cream cheese and butter together on medium-high speed in a large bowl until the mixture is smooth and creamy, about 2 minutes.
 Add the flour, granulated sugar, egg, and coconut extract and beat until fully combined.
 Finally, beat in the shredded coconut on low speed until combined.
 Set aside at room temperature.